lysardz/ModularUITokenUnity/README.md

 </picture>

-*See the Readme PDF file for images with explanation!*
 *Here is the setup video:* https://youtu.be/1IjRzdLGKEM

 This asset was made in Unity 6 ver 6000.1.2f for URP pipelines, but there is a package available for Unity 2021 too, tested in ver 2021.3.30f1